Why you can trust TechRadar

-I'm used to a daily charging schedule already, so it's not much of a hardship, but if you're out and about for long periods, then this is the only potential deal-breaker I can see.
+I'm used to a daily charging schedule already, so it's not much of a hardship, but if you're out and about for long periods then this is the only potential deal-breaker I can see.
 The fact that you can't remove the Nexus 5 battery will exacerbate the issue for some.

 It's always nice to have the option of extra storage with a microSD card.
-Google doesn't gouge like you Apple does, but £40 is still a lot of money for an extra 16GB and there's no 64GB version.
+Google doesn't gouge you like Apple does, but £40 is still a lot of money for an extra 16GB and there's no 64GB version.
 Not everyone wants to be forced into the cloud.

 Google has learned from the OEMs.
 It has learned from previous smartphones in the Nexus line; there are no obvious omissions here, like the lack of LTE in the Nexus 4.
-Google has even reserved a few goodies for the Nexus 5 alone.

-You also get Android as Google intended, refined, elegant, and efficient, with a full eco-system of services.
+You also get Android 5.0 as Google intended, refined, elegant, and efficient, with a full eco-system of services.

 It doesn't have it all its own way though.
 If you're looking for the best bang-for-your-buck high-end smartphone then there are a few, such as the OnePlus One, which trump the Nexus 5.